jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab9_Counters, Timers and Real-Time Clock.md

 ### Part9-2-4

-Use the 2-Bit up/down counter design from 2-1.
+Use the 2-bit up/down counter design from 2-1.
 Set the synthesis attribute to force the use of the DSP48 slices.
 Go through the design flow, generate the bitstream and fill out the following information after reviewing the Project Summary tab.

 Double click on the ```c_counter_binary_0``` and have a change like below:

 <div align=center><img src="imgs/v2/49.png" alt="drawing" width="600"/></div>

-Add the appropriate board related master XDC file to the project and edit it to include the related pins like below:
+Add the appropriate board-related master XDC file to the project and edit it to include the related pins like below:

 <div align=center><img src="imgs/v2/47.png" alt="drawing" width="600"/></div>

-And then generate the bitstream and fill out the following information after reviewing the Project Summary tab.
+Then generate the bitstream and fill out the following information after reviewing the Project Summary tab.

 1. Number of BUFG/BUFGCTRL _______________